-Jessie did sat back up and wipe away her tears, so he assumed it worked.
+Jessie sat back up and wiped away her tears, so he assumed it worked.
 "Who would want to get rid of them?
 Anyway if they did manage to get rid of them, what's stopping those things from coming back?"

 "Good question.
 What I would like to know is how spiders managed to get on the ship at all," James replied.